 Unmanaged cloud software can easily slip into your environment when users access SaaS apps directly in their browsers.
 Without visibility or control, this “Shadow IT” leads to compliance risks and wasted spend.

-This guide will walk you through enabling browser tracking, adding blocked domains, and monitoring usage insights.
+This guide walks you through all browser tracking capabilities in EZO AssetSonar and including how to enable browser tracking, adding blocked domains, and monitoring usage insights.

 1. Enable Browser Tracking and Domain Blocking